Malkasten, Düsseldorf, Germany

 Roydon, Essex, England

-Roseland was a participatory project whih to date has traveled to three different locations - Shetland, Roydon (near London) and Düsseldorf (Germany), each with its distinct cultural characteristics and urban or rural qualities.
-In each location the project contained elements of sculpture, installation, live event and social exchange.
+Roseland was a participatory project which traveled to three different locations - Shetland, Roydon (Essex, near London) and Düsseldorf (Germany).
+Each place had distinct cultural characteristics and urban, island or rural qualities.
+Roseland contained elements of sculpture, installation, live event and social exchange.
 The work had different emphases and took different forms in each place, so that I could respond flexibly to the different situations I encountered.

 The work is linked through ideas of the ‘garden’.
 I used forms of garden architecture, accessories and tools, such as the garden shed, the summerhouse or gazebo; wheelbarrow or parasol; as well as flowers, plants and seeds to link the work across these different cultures.
 I used the ‘Roseland’ carpet as another way to make connections between the work in each place by using it in each event or installation and then by making souvenir postcards from it.

-Roseland was supported by the National Lottery through the Scottish Arts Council, Shetland Arts, Epping Forest Arts, Malkastern Society of Artists, the Cultural Department of Düsseldorf and the Cultural Ministry of Nordrhein-Westfalen.
+Roseland was supported by the National Lottery through the Scottish Arts Council, Shetland Arts, Epping Forest Arts, Malkasten Society of Artists, the Cultural Department of Düsseldorf and the Cultural Ministry of Nordrhein-Westfalen.

-Click on an image for more photographs and information
+Click on an image for more photographs and additional information.